A coming cybersecurity schism?

 All this is a big problem for corporations who want to retain stable domination, and so digital technology is rife with skulduggery and jiggery-pokery.
 Lawfare: predatory misuse of patents, copyright and other laws to stifle competition, is the norm.
 Brutal employment conditions, non-compete contracts and insecure "at will" labour fuels an industry that freeloads upon a vast underclass of Free Open Source, hobby developers and smaller companies who are eaten alive by bigger fish.
 Tech is ugly, in a truly Dickensian way, and our governments have done the square root of jack to regulate it since political dinosaurs like Thatcher and Reagan stalked the Earth.

-Network and accumulative effects, during twenty years of laissez faire government absenteeism, has consolidated power into just three or four companies.
+Network and accumulative effects, during twenty years of laissez faire government absenteeism, have consolidated power into just three or four companies.
 This leads to an enormous and ever widening gap between a profitable "consumer side" and the rest of computing.
 In trying to pull up the ladder and deny upstarts the same opportunity they enjoyed, established companies are scorching the earth.

 Security implications

-Security is built on trust an mutuality.
+Security is built on trust and mutuality.
 One narrative about how the digital world became so insecure focuses on growth.
 Perhaps a better explanation is simply the breakdown of trust and fragmentation into mutually hostile camps, fuelled by power-seeking greed and vanity.
 The Internet has provided another canvas on which to paint human division.

 In a nutshell, insecurity has become profitable.
 What Edward Snowden also called the "Insecurity Industry" can be explained not solely as malice in lieu of incompetence, but that both may exist side by side in a world where it's often more profitable to have something be broken than to fix it.